Isothermalization for a Non-local Heat Equation: Existence and uniqueness of bounded solutions

 This implies that $\partial_t v_n$ converges strongly on compact sets of $\R^N\times[0,\infty)$, and so does $v_n(x,t)=u_0(x)\chi_n(x)+\int_0^t (v_n)_t(x,s)\d s$.
 Then $u_n$ also converges strongly on compact sets of $\R^N\times[0,\infty)$ to its limit $u$.

-Passing to the limit in the equation, we see that $u$ is a strong solution of \eqref{eq:isot.0}, which implies that it is the unique classical solution of this equation -- this follows from Lemma \ref{lem:reg} and Corollary \ref{cor:uniqueness}.
-Any other converging subsequence leads to the same solution $u$ so that all the sequence $u_n$ converges to $u$ in $\L^1_{\rm loc}(\R^N\times[0,\infty))$. \end{proof}
+Passing to the limit in the equation, we see that $u$ is a strong solution of \eqref{eq:isot.0}, which implies that it is a classical solution of this equation -- this follows from Lemma \ref{lem:reg}. \end{proof}

-\begin{remark} By uniqueness of classical solutions, we have that the classical solution obtained by approximation of the function $\rho(x)$ and the classical solution obtained as the limit of solutions of Neumann problems are identical. \end{remark}